vaishali22071997/Music_Player/README.md

 Music Player with repeat, repeat-one and shuffle mode with volume control and music list feature also present.
 This is the project made for Data Structures and Algorithm.
 Data structures used include a Circular Double Linked List, stacks and queues.
-File handling to read and write songs has also been used.
+File handling to read and write songs has also been used. this music player implemented using a circular doubly linked list data structure.

 Screenshot :